originjs/vue-codemod-docs/User Guide.md

 npx vue-codemod src -a
 ```

-`src` represents the path of file/folder that needs to be transformed. `-a` represents executing all rules.
+`src` indicates the path of execution. `-a` means executing all rules.

 #### Execute Specific Rule